MDIMACat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script 8 - adding using arithmetic expression scriptt 9 - dividing using arithmetic expressions script 10 - show the exponents using the arithmetic expression
+script 8 - adding using arithmetic expression scriptt 9 - dividing using arithmetic expressions script 10 - show the exponents using the arithmetic expression script 11 - converting from one base to another base